 Report to police all bullying that includes serious threats to your safety or life.

-Anyone who needs crisis support can call Lifeline (24 hours a day) on 13 11 14, visit the Lifeline website or contact local police.
+Anyone who needs crisis support can call Lifeline (24 hours a day) on 13 11 14, visit the Lifeline website (External link) or contact local police.

 Watch a video of Evelyn Field, a psychologist who specialises in workplace bullying about the steps you can take if you are being bullied: